matteobertuzzi/matteobertuzzi/README.md

 ## 🚀 About Me:

 Greetings!
-I'm Matteo Bertuzzi, a 23-year-old Marketing Automation Manager and aspiring Full-Stack Web Developer.
+I'm Matteo Bertuzzi, 23-year-old Blogger and junior Full-Stack Web Developer.
 As a student of International Marketing and Management, I bring a global perspective to my work.

 ## 💼 Professional Skills:

-Working in the field of Marketing Automation and CRM management (Zoho CRM) and blogger, I have advanced knowledge in the realms of SEO, Social Media Marketing, Email Marketing, and Customer Relationship Management (software).
+Working in the field of Marketing Automation and CRM management and blogger, I have advanced knowledge in the realms of SEO, Social Media Marketing, Email Marketing, and Customer Relationship Management (software).
 My technical proficiency includes HTML, CSS, and Javascript, which is growing day-by-day during my studies as a full-stack developer.
 With a knack for website development and WordPress customization, I am passionate about bringing creativity to code.

 ## 🌐 Web Development Journey:

 Currently deep-diving into full-stack web development, I'm driven by a fascination for coding and programming.
-More than writing lines of code, I am passionate about creating digital landscapes that perform, captivate and connect.
+More than just codes, I am passionate about creating digital landscapes that perform, captivate and connect.

 ## 🌎 Multilingual Background: